SnakeOilXY/SnakeOil-XY/Doc/Manual/preflight-check.md

 ## 4. Bed position

-- To make sure the bed leveling accuracy and does not take too much tries to level, the center of the bed should be well configurated.
+- To make sure the bed leveling accuracy and does not take too much tries to level, the center of the bed should be well configured.
 - Use some kind of marker or tape to make the center position of the bed.
 The bed center point is 85mm from the left edge of the bed and 85 mm from the front.
 - Home all axis and execute <code>G1 X85 Y85</code>, if the nozzle is not directly above the center point of the bed, you will need to adjust the <code>position_endstop</code> of stepper_x and stepper_y section.